Federal Transit-Formula Grants (20.507)

 Applicant Eligibility

-Funds will be made available to urbanized areas (as defined by the Bureau of the Census) through designated recipients which must be public entities and legally capable of receiving and dispensing Federal funds.
-The Governor, responsible local officials, and publicly owned operators of mass transportation services must jointly designate the recipient(s) for urbanized areas of 200,000 or more in population.
-The Governor or his designee is the designated recipient for urbanized areas of 50,000 to 200,000 population.
-Recipients must submit a program of projects to FTA; submit a program application to FTA; enter into formal agreements with FTA; and certify that public notification has been conducted.
+Funds will be made available for urbanized areas (as defined by the U.S. Census Bureau and in 49 U.S.C.
+Chapter 53) through states and designated recipients, which must be public entities and have the legal capacity to receive and dispense federal funds.
+A state's or territory's Governor, responsible local officials, and publicly owned operators of mass transportation services must jointly select the designated recipient(s) for an urbanized area with a population of 200,000 or more.
+The Governor or her/his designee acts as the designated recipient for an urbanized area with a population of 50,000 to 199,999.
+Recipients must submit a program of projects detailing how the funds will be used and by whom to FTA; submit a program application to FTA; enter into formal agreements with FTA; and certify that certain public participation requirements have been met.

 Beneficiary Eligibility